dynjs/dynjs/README.markdown

 ### Running

-Run `./run-repl` for the REPL and try the snippet below:
+Run `./dynjs --console` for the REPL and try the snippet below:

 ```javascript
 var x = 1 + 1;
 print(x);
 ```

-For more options, run `java -jar target/dynjs-all.jar --help`.
+For more options, run `./dynjs --help`.